Carmelo Anthony has 29 and Blazers down Hornets 123-111

 The two sides wrestled for the lead the rest of the opening half, going into the break knotted at 59.
 Covington led all scorers with 16 points and seven rebounds.

 Gary Trent Jr.’s 3-pointer put the Blazers in front 68-61 early in the second half.
-Portland stretched it to 92-81 on Lillard’s 3 pointer.
+Portland stretched it to 92-81 on Lillard’s 3 pointer and the Blazers cruised the rest of the way.

 Lillard went into the game averaging 29.8 points and eight rebounds.
 He ranks third in the league for scoring, behind Washington’s Bradley Beal and Philadelphia’s Joel Embiid.